wp-plugins/swfobj/readme.txt

 * **dynamic_embed**
 * **callbackFn**

-For more detailed instructions, visit the [plugin website](http://orangesplotch.com/blog/swfobj/ "plugin webpage")
+For more detailed instructions, visit the [plugin website](http://orangesplotch.com/swfobj/ "plugin webpage")

 == Version History ==

+= Version 1.0.1 =
+* Changed how alt content is embedded, fixing various errors users were experiencing
+* swfobject.js is loaded via wp_equeue_script
+* uses built in version of swfobject.js in Wordpress 3.0+
+* Plugin now works with SSL installations of WordPress
+* Can embed both static and dynamic content on the same page

 = Version 0.9.2 =
 * Added dynamic embedding option.